bertreb/pimatic-deebot/README.md

 ## Config of a Deebot Device

 Devices are added via the discovery function.
 Per cleaning robot a DeebotDevice is discovered unless the device is already in the config.
 The automatic generated Id must not change.
 Its the unique reference to your vacuum.
+You can change the name after you have saved the device.

 ```
 {